 I’m excited to share a project that combines some of my favorite things: light up papercrafts and angels!
 I’ve always loved angels as decorations.
 There’s just something about them that make me feel very peaceful, and always remind me to take a calming breath.
 Some days, that’s a necessary reminder!
-This angel was inspired by my friend Gjoa’s paper angel that she debuted during Holiday Maker Fest 2020 — we made our angel in a similar style with Gjoa’s permission.
+This angel was inspired by my friend Gjoa’s paper angel that she debuted during our Holiday Maker Fest 2020 event — we made our angel in a similar style with Gjoa’s permission.

 My light up angel uses simple materials that create an elegant result.
-It will make a beautiful tree topper, decor item, night light, or even gift for a special person in your life!
+It will make a beautiful tree topper, decor item, night light, or even a gift for a special person in your life!

 The key to this angel is lining up your layers perfectly to allow different amounts of light to shine through.
 My tutorial will show you how to line everything up just right AND how to attach your lights for a soft glow!
 This is truly a simple project that looks more complicated than it actually is.

 The materials and supplies are super simple too!
 Good-quality cardstock is very important.
 For the angel’s main pieces, I used sixty-five pound cardstock in white.
 It’s sturdy, but lets the lights shine through nicely.
 For the halo, I used gold glitter cardstock, but you can use different colors to fit your decor.
 It would also look nice in silver, too!
 Some matching ribbon will come in handy when we look at display options, too.
 I did a lot of experimenting to find the best cut settings, so I’ll show you how to get heavenly results!

 I used a few different kinds of adhesives to create the angel’s layered look.
 I’ll show you where to use each kind in the tutorial, including the best way to attach the pretty fairy lights!
 They’ll stay right where you want them and will be easy to use.
 You won’t want to miss my tips!